-Our whole team from Ukraine managed to make it to our mission’s 75 anniversary in Colorado, with the exception of one!
-It was an amazing turnout, considering it’s hard to managed to all get together here in Kyiv.
+With only one exception, our whole team from Ukraine managed to make it to our mission’s 75 anniversary in Colorado!
+It was an amazing turnout, considering it’s even hard to get everyone together here in Kyiv.
 We are so thankful for these folks, who have become our family on this side of the world.

 Two weeks from today, we’re hopping on a plane to the States for the summer!
 Hoping to see many of you.
 Not all of our dates are firm yet, but generally we’ll be in Texas (Dallas, Blanco and Houston) for June, and in Colorado (Estes Park and Colorado Springs) for July.
 Aug is still in the works…

 People often assume our weather is like Siberia.
-Really it’s more like Chicago, but this week has been the coldest temperatures of the year this week (-15C) and lots of snow, despite March 1 being the official first day of spring in this part of the world.
+Really it’s more like Chicago, but this week has been the coldest of the year (-15C), with lots of snow, despite the fact that March 1 is officially the first day of spring in this part of the world.
 Those of us who love the sun and really miss it in the winter are ready to get on with spring, but it comes SLOWLY here.
-After 12 years, we’ve learned not to trade out the winter clothes too […]
+After 12 years, we’ve learned not to trade out the winter clothes […]

 Just came back from the park (which we call a forest) by our apartment and thought I’d share a few pictures.
 In the middle of the forest, there are three beautiful lakes (not clean for swimming, although people do…some even fish there!), a ropes course, an old Soviet-era amusement park, several coffee carts, and today we saw 3 horses!